slaterp/my-data-project/README.md

 - Very effective for low volume data such as this project
 - Pandas easy to pick up for anyone with Python experience

-- Pandas probably not scalable (explain why)
+- Pandas probably not scalable (explain why - dataframes are operationally inefficient I think)
 - Talk abt other options (eg Spark - distributed processing)

 ### 4.2 PostgreSQL vs Other Storage Options